 Travel update - Aston Villa

-Fans attending our home Premier League match against Aston Villa on Wednesday (kick-off 6pm) should please take note of the following travel information.
+Fans attending our home Premier League match against Aston Villa on Sunday (kick-off 2pm) are asked to take note of the following travel information.

 Stations - White Hart Lane

 Four eight-carriage London Overground trains per hour will operate in each direction throughout the day.

 White Hart Lane is a fully accessible station.

 Approximately six trains per hour will operate in both directions to Northumberland Park before and after the match and supporters are advised to check train times before departing.
 Stansted Express trains to Liverpool Street will stop at Northumberland Park after the match.

 All train services are shown on www.nationalrail.co.uk.